 Deeds not Words Partnerships:

 The new writing commission for Deeds not Words has been funded by CNES and a local bequest from Janet Macleod(1935-2014).
-Rural Nations is developing collaborative partnerships with the following organisations as the work is developed towards production:
+Rural Nations has developed partnerships with the following organisations as the work was developed towards production:

 - Arts nan Eilean Rural Venues Network to present the work on tour in rural venues in the Outer Hebrides.

 - Deeds not Words has been selected as the Hebrides show to be performed as part of the Reclaim the Future Project and will be reinvented and presented in Dunkerque, France on 15th July 2018 with Brigitte Mounier and Compagnie des Mers du Nord.